 Filmmaker Sean A. Mulvihill leads a cast featuring famed improviser Colin Mochrie of Whose Line is it, Anyway?, psychologist Barbara Tint, and several leading improv instructors like Bob Kulhan of Business Improv and Norm Laviolette of Improv Asylum.

 WHAT IMPROV IS

-Our early research indicates that most people don’t know what improv is or how you do it successfully.
+Our research indicates that most people don’t know what improv is or how you do it successfully.
 Watch this video:

 Improvisation consists of a number of principles or rules that can make a person highly successful in unpredictable situations.
 The videos below demonstrate some of the main principles.

 Relationship to failure:

 Improv doesn’t take talent as much as it takes a commitment to the fundamental principles of improv: “yes and,” risk-taking, building on failure, listening, generosity, focus, and more.
 All of the improv skills are acquired through fun and engaging games.
 Want to give it a try?

 We’ve already got a lot of great footage…soon we’ll be asking for your financial support to finish this film.